MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

 A regional building department issues and tracks permits for new buildings and updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

-As we continue to build our solution, we will now design a Power Apps canvas app that the inspectors will use in the field on their mobile devices.
+As we continue to build our solution, we will now design a Power Apps canvas app that the inspectors will use in the Column on their mobile devices.
 Canvas apps are low code apps that can be designed for a tablet or mobile phone layouts.
 You will build a two-screen canvas app that allows inspectors quickly access and process the inspections.

 # High-level lab steps